“What exactly is it that you do in your seminars and retreats?”

 The seminars are weekend events expressly designed for anyone and everyone.
 Because of time limitations, they tend to move faster and cover a less extensive range of topics and activities.
 The retreats are basically the same in structure, although the circumstance allows for a deeper and more voluptuous engagement.
 At the base, both the seminars and retreats have the same focus and purpose.

-“Is it best to attend a seminar or retreat alone or with my partner/spouse?”
+“Is it best to attend a seminar or retreat alone or with my partner/spouse or a friend?”

 There are advantages to both options.
 That’s a personal choice, and what takes place will be pretty much the same in either case.